hyperledger/besu-docs/docs/HowTo/Upgrade/Upgrade-Network.md

 ## Ansible

-The [Pantheon Ansible role on Galaxy](https://galaxy.ansible.com/pegasyseng/pantheon) can be used directly or customised to suit your needs.
+The [Ansible role on Galaxy](https://galaxy.ansible.com/pegasyseng/pantheon) can be used directly or customised to suit your needs.
 Upgrade by running the play.
 The play:

-Upgrade the Pantheon version on nodes by running the play with the new version.
+Upgrade the Besu version on nodes by running the play with the new version.
 For details, see the [Readme on Galaxy](https://galaxy.ansible.com/pegasyseng/pantheon).
 The play:

-1. Stops Pantheon.
+1. Stops Besu.
 1. Downloads the updated version.
 1. Applies any new configuration.
-1. Starts Pantheon.
+1. Starts Besu.

 ## Finding Peers on Restarting